feradauto/feradauto.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Machine Learning Engineer at Meta.
-Working on post-training evals at Meta Superintelligence Lab.
+Machine Learning Engineer at Meta Superintelligence Labs working on post-training evals.

 I have completed my master's degree in Data Science at ETH Zurich.
 I obtained my Bachelor's degree in Telematics Engineering from Instituto Politecnico Nacional (IPN), Mexico.